 - Three to four reference letters from professionals and family friends concerning your character/personality traits

-The interview is conducted in your home, with all of the household members that reside in your home present.
+The interview is conducted in your home, with all of the household members that reside in your home presently.
 A licensed social worker conducts the interview and will work quickly and efficiently to complete the home study.
 If you live outside of Texas, you must have your Home Study conducted by a person possessing the credentials and the qualifications required by the State of Texas licensing standards.
 This person is usually affiliated with a Licensed Child Placing Agency or is an independent licensed social worker.
 Please contact our Agency before you arrange for a home study so we can advise you of our state requirements.
 The Home Study must not only meet the requirements of your state, but also Texas requirements.
-Home studies are considered current for one year.
-After that time, a written update consisting of a review must be conducted to verify the status of each category covered in the original Home Study.
+Home studies are considered current for one year and must stay current up until finalization.
+If that time expires, a written update consisting of a review must be conducted to verify the status of each category covered in the original Home Study.
+An update is also needed if there is a significant change such as relocating or a change in family composition.
+An addendum is need if there is a job change or any additional information needed to meet TX minimum standards